fluencelabs/nox/docs/guides/kickstart.md

 More info on creating a new Rust project can be found in [Rust docs](https://doc.rust-lang.org/cargo/guide/creating-a-new-project.html).

-## Optional: Creating a hello world Rust application
+## Optional: Creating a Hello World Rust application
 If you are familiar with Rust, feel free to [skip](#creating-a-fluence-hello-world-backend) that section.

 Let's write some code.
 Our backend should be able to receive a username from program arguments, and print greeting with the username in it.